ThinkingBeyond/BeyondQuantum-2025/Harvey Gregg/README.md

 Another different area for **future research** involves analysing how well the models performs when modelling **distributions** with a varying number of companies.
 This hasn't been possible within our research project due to the **proprietary** nature of the dataset with more companies.
 Furthermore, the results within our code could be improved by utilising the **Persistent Contrastive Divergence** routine other the regular CD training.
 This routine keeps the value of the visible nodes **across parameter updates** to improve the training protocol as it provides a **better approximation** of the sampled distribution.
 Furthermore, we achieve multiple parameter updates with each training sample, decreasing the quantity of required data for successful training.

 ## References

-List all your references here.
-Remember to put links into markdown.
-For example:

 1. Genovese G., Nikeghbali A., Serra N., & Visentin G. (2022).
 Universal approximation of credit portfolio losses using Restricted Boltzmann Machines. arXiv preprint arXiv:2202.11060.
 Internet Archive [https://arxiv.org/abs/2202.11060]
 2. Amin, M. H., Andriyash, E., Rolfe, J., Kulchytskyy, B., & Melko, R. (2016).
 Quantum Boltzmann Machine. arXiv preprint arXiv:1601.02036.
 Internet Archive [https://arxiv.org/abs/1601.02036]
 3. Lyakhova Ya.
 S., Polyakov E. A., & Rubtsov A. N. (2021).
 Effectively Trainable Semi-Quantum Restricted Boltzmann Machine. arXiv preprint arXiv:2001.08997v4.
 Internet Archive [https://arxiv.org/abs/2001.08997]